peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

 * `matrix` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix describing the transformation.
+The normals will be transformed using the 3x3 inverse transpose of this matrix (see <a href="H3DU.Math.md#H3DU.Math.mat4inverseTranspose3">H3DU.Math.mat4inverseTranspose3</a>).

 #### Return Value